Current Top Ten Hot IT Topics

 Looking for more information on a popular IT@Cornell service?
 This list is updated regularly to reflect the topics Cornell users are most interested in learning more about.
 Here are the top 10 visited pages for IT@Cornell services.

-Available to anyone with a Cornell Office 365 account, Outlook on the web lets you manage Cornell email and calendar through any major browser, such as Chrome, Safari, Firefox, and Edge.
-If you're wondering how to sort, mark, or filter incoming mail to folders, check out Rules (Filters) in Outlook on the web.
+Available to anyone with a Cornell Office 365 account, Outlook on the web lets you manage your Cornell email and calendar through any of the major browsers, including Chrome, Safari, Firefox, and Edge.
+If you are wondering how to sort, mark, or filter incoming mail to folders, visit Rules (Filters) in Outlook on the web.

-Using Qualtrics, Cornell faculty, students, and staff can create and distribute surveys to gather information that supports university projects and assignments.
-Have a demonstrated academic or business need to conduct a survey?
-Get started at Create a Qualtrics Account!
+Using Qualtrics, Cornell faculty, students, and staff can create and distribute surveys to gather information that support university projects and assignments.
+Those with a demonstrated academic or business need to conduct a survey can get started at Create a Qualtrics Account.

 Email for Faculty and Staff

 Faculty and staff members have access to a suite of Office services, which includes Outlook for email.
 Read about Email for Faculty and Staff and learn the ins and outs of Microsoft Office.

 Secure your Windows computer when it is left unattended.
 Check out this article detailing how to Set Your Windows Computer's Screen to Lock Automatically after a certain amount of time.